cheunghei/meta-log/README.md

 # Meta Log

-A blog about meta w/ Dr Chen in 2022.
+A blog about meta w/ Dr. Chen in 2022.